yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide.md

 It will create a new 'my repo" and everything is **reset**.

 --
+### Situation 2: You got an error when you try to pull an update.
+You are worried that the pull will overwrite your local edited files.
-### Situation 2: You cloned of someone's repo on GitHub and created a local repo.
-Then, you also editted a document.
+ **Background:** You cloned of someone's repo on GitHub and created a local repo.
+Then, you also edited a document.
 You learned that there are new updates from the upstream so you decide to pull.
-Now you've got an error:
+Now you've got an error below.
+If you pull, you risk overwriting your edited file

 ```bash
 Updating 09ffdf8..6fa9163